direktiv/linux-bootloader/README.md

 # linux-bootloader

 This is a minimal bootloader for vorteil.io.

-It is a slightly modified version of an existing bootloader which can be found here: http://sebastian-plotz.blogspot.com/
+It's a slightly modified version of an existing bootloader which can be found here: http://sebastian-plotz.blogspot.com/